susannahsu/ai-assisted-negotiation/README.md

 ```
 pip install -r requirements.txt
 ```
-which will help you install all the listed packages.
+which will help you install all the listed packages needed for running scripts in this repo.